emilford/d3js-rails/README.md

 Add the following directive to your Javascript manifest file (application.js):

-  //= require d3.v2
+  //= require d3

 ## Versioning

-d3js-rails 2.10.3 == d3.v2.js 2.10.3

-Every attempt is made to mirror the currently shipping d2.v2.js version number wherever possible.
-The major, minor, and patch version numbers will always represent the D3.js version.
+This gem's version will continue to mirror the version of d3.js.
 Should a gem bug be discovered, a 4th version identifier will be added and incremented.

 ## Contributing